-Who Should Read This Guide?
 This guide includes detailed information on the switch software, including how to operate and use the management functions of the switch.
 To deploy this switch effectively and ensure trouble-free operation, you should first read the relevant sections in this guide so that you are familiar with all of its software features.

-This guide is for network administrators who are responsible for operating and maintaining network equipment.
+Who Should Read This guide is for network administrators who are responsible for operating and This Guide? maintaining network equipment.
 The guide assumes a basic working knowledge of LANs (Local Area Networks), the Internet Protocol (IP), and Simple Network Management Protocol (SNMP).

+Organized

-How This Guide is Organized This guide describes the switch's command line interface (CLI).
+How This Guide is This guide describes the switch's command line interface (CLI).
 For more detailed information on the switch's key features or information about the web browser management interface refer to the Web Management Guide.

-The guide includes these sections: Section I "Getting Started" - Includes information on initial configuration and how to use the CLI.
-Section II "CLI Commands" - Includes all management options available through the CLI.
-Section III "Appendices" - Includes information on troubleshooting switch management access.
+The guide includes these sections:

+- Section I "Getting Started" Includes information on initial configuration and how to use the CLI. - Section II "CLI Commands" Includes all management options available through the CLI. - Section III "Appendices" Includes information on troubleshooting switch management access.

+Documentation

 Related This guide focuses on switch software configuration through the CLI.

-Documentation For information on how to manage the switch through the Web management interface, see the following guide: Web Management Guide For information on how to install the switch, see the following guide: Quick Start Guide
+For information on how to manage the switch through the Web management interface, see the following guide:

-How to Use This Guide
+Web Management Guide

+For information on how to install the switch, see the following guide:

+Quick Start Guide